Designing Your Event-Driven Architecture

 To get started with Designer, you need an application domain to work in.
 Application domains generally represent different lines of business, development teams, or any other logical categories that makes sense for your EDA and development process.

-When you create an application domain, you set one or more topic domains.
+When you create an application domain, you can set one or more topic domains.
 Topic domains define the top level categories in your topic hierarchy.
 They can also be used as the root of an entire topic address for events within the application domain.
 To learn more, see Topic Addresses.

 To create an application domain perform these steps.